yuja/jj/docs/templates.md

 * `.trim_start() -> String`: Removes leading whitespace
 * `.trim_end() -> String`: Removes trailing whitespace
 * `.substr(start: Integer, end: Integer) -> String`: Extract substring.
 The `start`/`end` indices should be specified in UTF-8 bytes.
-Negative values count from the end of the string.
+Indices are 0-based and `end` is exclusive.
+Negative values count from the end of the string, with `-1` being the last byte.
+If the `start` index is in the middle of a UTF-8 codepoint, the codepoint is fully part of the result.
+If the `end` index is in the middle of a UTF-8 codepoint, the codepoint is not part of the result.
 * `.escape_json() -> String`: Serializes the string in JSON format.
 This function is useful for making machine-readable templates.
 For example, you can use it in a template like `'{ "foo": ' ++ foo.escape_json() ++ ' }'` to